|Position:||Assistant Director of Athletics for Content & Digital Strategy|

 Crandall graduated from Boston University in 2007 with a degree in print journalism.
 While at BU, she spent three years writing for Boston University’s independent daily newspaper, The Daily Free Press.
 During her tenure at the Free Press, Crandall served as sports editor as well as beat writer for men’s basketball and men’s ice hockey.

 A native of Easton, Pa., Crandall is a member of CoSIDA, ECAC-SIDA and Words Unlimited.
-She and her husband, Tim, have one daughter (Delaney).
+She and her husband, Tim, have one daughter (Delaney) and one son (Ethan).